Healing Our Sick Land

-Meanwhile, people in California surely watched the Midwest flooding with a heavy sense of irony.
-Heat waves and parched conditions there—plus millions of Ponderosa pines killed in a recent bark beetle infestation—created an enormous amount of kindling.
-On June 22, unusually intense lightning storms sparked fires that consumed more than 1,400 square miles and put half a million people to flight.
-They could have used some of that overflowing Mississippi River water.
+Meanwhile, people in California are surely watching the Midwest flooding with a heavy sense of irony.
+Heat waves and parched conditions there—plus millions of Ponderosa pines killed in a recent bark beetle infestation—have created an enormous amount of kindling.
+On June 22, unusually intense lightning storms sparked fires that have since consumed some 570 square miles and put half a million people to flight.
+And officials say the fire season is only beginning.
+They could use some of that overflowing Mississippi River water right about now.

 If it seems like these kinds of disasters are accelerating in frequency, your instincts are right.
 According to fema, in the 37 years between 1953 and 1989, there was an average of 23 major disaster declarations in the U.S. per year.
 In the 18 years that followed, that average more than doubled—to 49.

-This year, at the halfway point, was on pace to see 74 major disasters.
+This year, now at the halfway point, is on pace to see 74 major disasters.

 What is going on here?
 Is it all just an accident of nature?

 The God of the Bible claims He controls the weather.
 He says He causes the sun to rise on the evil and on the good, and sends rain on the just and on the unjust.
 He sends the snow and ice as well as drought and heat.

 Before you dismiss any notion that God has any connection to the disasters we’re seeing, consider.

 If you believe in God, what sort of God is He?